millescasGoto/docker/test_docker.md

 cd local-env
 ```

-[!WARNING]
+> [!WARNING]
-if you have a Postgres database running on your local machine, you should kill the PID following this command:
+> If you have a Postgres database running on your local machine, you should kill the PID following this command:

 ```
 sudo lsof -i :5432